 The LEP is a component of MKRC's Title VI Plan requirement.
 MKRC will update the LEP plan as required.
-At minimum, the plan will be reviewed and updated when it is clear that higher concentrations of LEP individuals are present in the MKRC service area.
+At minimum, the plan will be reviewed and updated when higher concentrations of LEP individuals are present in the MKRC service area.
 Updates include the following: